evader1337/opentracing-blog/article/post.md

 ![alt text](images/tracewithadditionalthings.jpg "Trace with additional data")

+Commit for this step: https://github.com/kumuluz/kumuluzee-samples/commit/1395a1dbf348f667bcd4fd5aa0066ce585274642

 ## Adding custom spans
 The final thing we will do in this guide is add tracing to functions outside of JAX-RS.
 This way we can include methods and functions that are outside of a REST service to the distributed trace.
 Typical examples are calls to the database, calls to external applications using protocols other than REST services and similar scenarios.

 To demonstrate this, we will show how to add calls to the database.
 We have implemented a simulated database in our `gamma` microservice.
 The easiest way to add custom spans is to use the `@Traced` annotation and put it on the class.
 This way, all the methods will be traced.
 This annotation can also be used on a single method if we want to trace only a specific method inside the class.
 It is also possible to annotate the class and then disable tracing on methods by annotating them and set property value to false.
 Annotating and setting value to false can also be used to disable automatic tracing of JAX-RS incoming requests.

 We will put `@Traced` annotation to our Database class and all methods inside the class will be traced.
 It is also possible to change the span name by changing the operationName parameter.
-Let us see how this looks like inside the code (`Database.java` file, located in `src\main\java\com\kumuluz\ee\samples\opentracing\tutorial\gamma`):
+Let us see how this looks like inside the code (`Database.java` file, located in `src/main/java/com/kumuluz/ee/samples/opentracing/tutorial/gamma`):

 ```java
 @ApplicationScoped